zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup/setup-gb.md

 ## Introduction

 In this lab we will provision and setup the resources to execute microservices in your environment.
-The following OCI services are being pre-created during workshop reservation request: 2 Oracle ATPs, Oracle OKE and its components like compartment, VCNs, Load Balancer.

 Estimates Lab Time - 20 minutes